MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/communication-rooms-readme.md

 When defining `participants`, if `role` is not specified, then it will be `attendee` by default.

+Starting in 1.1.0 release, `PstnDialOutEnabled` property is added to enable or disable PSTN Dial-Out feature in a room.
+The `PstnDialOutEnabled` is an optional property.
+If `PstnDialOutEnabled` is not provided, then the default for `PstnDialOutEnabled` is false.

 ```js
 // create users with CommunicationIdentityClient
 const identityClient = new CommunicationIdentityClient(connectionString);